yfyeung/CLSP/README.md

 ### Architecture

-CLSP adopts a dual-encoder architecture, where speech and text are processed by separate encoders and projected into a shared embedding space.
+CLSP adopts a dual-encoder architecture in which speech and text are processed by separate encoders and projected into a shared embedding space.

 <img src="assets/model.png" alt="model" width="400pt">